tobinus/OTD-semantic-framework/README.md

 ## Preparing

-This guide assumes you use Pipenv, but you may also use virtualenv/pip directly using the requirements.txt files (though support for this may be dropped at a future point).

 **Reading this guide**: Any Python commands in the instructions assume you already have the virtual environment loaded.
-With _Pipenv_, you do this by running `pipenv shell`, or you can prepend `pipenv run` to whatever you want to run inside the virtual environment.
-With Pip and Virtualenv, you do this by sourcing the `activate` inside the virtual environment folder.
+Using Pip and Virtualenv, you do this by sourcing the `activate` inside the virtual environment folder.
 For example, if the virtual environment folder is called `venv`, you run `. venv/bin/activate`.

 1. (Fork and) clone this repository, so you have a copy locally
-1. Install Pipenv (if so desired)
-2. While in this directory, run `pipenv install`.
-Pip+Virtualenv users should set up the virtual environment and install from `requirements.txt` now
+2. While in this directory, set up the Python virtual environment and install from `requirements.txt`.
+See the guide at https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv for how to use Virtualenv and Pip.
 4. Follow the link in `ordvev/README.md` and extract the files into the `ordvev/` directory
-5. Configure (and install if you haven't) MongoDB so you have a user (with password) which can access it.
+5. Install and configure MongoDB so you have a user (with password) which can access it.
 You will also need to enable authentication.
 See for example the [official guide from MongoDB](https://docs.mongodb.com/manual/tutorial/enable-authentication/).
 6. Create a file called `.env` in this directory, where you define the variables:
    * `DB_USERNAME`: Username to use when logging in to MongoDB
    * `DB_PASSWD`: Password to use when logging in to MongoDB